Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 Annual leave and public holidays: A common baseline is 30 days’ paid leave after one year of service.
 Confirm how leave is approved, whether leave can be carried forward, and how public holidays apply in your sector.

 Non-compete clauses: These can exist, but should be specific and time-limited.
-If a clause would block us from working in the same field in Dubai or Abu Dhabi for years, we should negotiate it before signing.
+If a clause would block you from working in the same field in Dubai or Abu Dhabi for years, negotiate it before signing.

 If the contract is bilingual, remember that Arabic wording can take priority if there’s a dispute.
-If we don’t read Arabic, we should request a clear explanation of any key clauses before we commit.
+If you don’t read Arabic, request a clear explanation of any key clauses before you commit.

-Before we resign, confirm the full sequence and who is responsible at each stage.
-In many cases, the employer sponsors the work permit and residence visa, and we complete the medical test and biometrics after entry.
+Before you resign, confirm the full sequence and who is responsible at each stage.
+In many cases, the employer sponsors the work permit and residence visa, and you complete the medical test and biometrics after entry.

-It’s worth asking a simple question: “If we resign on (date), what is the earliest and latest realistic date we can be legally working in the UAE?”
+It’s worth asking a simple question: “If you resign on (date), what is the earliest and latest realistic date you can be legally working in the UAE?”
 The answer should be specific, not vague.

 A UAE salary can look strong on paper, but relocation costs arrive fast.
 Think of it like moving into a new office unit: rent is only one line item, but fit-out, deposits, and setup costs add up.

-Before we relocate, confirm exactly what the employer covers, what we cover, and when reimbursements are paid.
+Before you relocate, confirm exactly what the employer covers, what you cover, and when reimbursements are paid.
 This is especially important in Dubai and Abu Dhabi, where housing deposits, agency fees, and upfront payments can be significant.

 Use this quick table as a decision aid: